Lit at Koko

 Photo: Rita Vicinanza

-For further information on Lit and future events, visit here.
+For further information and future events visit Lit’s website here.